United Way of Northern Arizona

 • Transportation/Resources/Referrals for basic needs

-• Mass Transportation Vouchers for work/essential appointments (DES, Snap, Job interviews)
+• Mass Transportation Vouchers or transportation-related funding for work/essential appointments (DES, Snap, Job interviews)

 • Medication Assistance